Gronis/OpenEcs/README.md

 The ID for an entity is its index (Where its located) and a version (When reusing old indexes for removed entities).
 All versions for an Entity is stored in a std::vector continuously in memory, as a number.

-Every component type gets its own id and a component mask tracks what components each entity has.
+Every component type gets its own id and a component mask, which tracks what components each entity has.
 These masks are placed in a std::vector, like the versions.
-By default, the max number of component types that can be used with OpenEcs is 64.
+Each bit represents if an entity has a component.
+By default, the component mask size is 64bits, which means that the max number of component types that can be used with OpenEcs is 64.
 This can be changed with a define like this BEFORE including the header.
+In this example, each component mask will be 128bits, and can therefore, OpenEcs will be able to keep track of 128 different component types.

 ```cpp
 #define  ECS_MAX_NUM_OF_COMPONENTS 128